NhatHoang2002/raw-note/_posts/phd/2018-09-25-biofilms-nxfem.md

 - Why **main_sys_linda** can use `pa`?
 No, it didn't!!!
 - Form of $\kappa\_i$?
 - Smallcut, many other functions are not modified to the new version yet!

+### To-be code

+- Periodic boundary condition in x direction.
+- multi biofilm shape (separated)
+  - Chopp06-stimulating: section 5, there are some results to be compared!
+- Time scale??

 ## Don't forget to do